Ayoubbooob/system-activity-monitor_v2/README.md

 # SysMetrix Pulse Monitor

-SysMetrix Pulse Monitor is a simple system activity monitor that collects various statistics and displays them in real-time.
+SysMetrix Pulse Monitor is a system activity monitor that collects various statistics and displays them in real-time.
 This project focuses on monitoring CPU, memory, and disk usage, allowing users to gain insights into their system's performance.
 Whether you're a system administrator, developer, or curious user, SysMetrix Pulse Monitor provides a user-friendly interface to keep track of essential metrics.

 ## Features